ilibarra/primer_design_covid19/README.md

 ----------------

 This Python workflow:
 1. Selects desirable primers for experiments targeting in the COVID-19 genome.
-Unwanted specificity with other viral genomes is checked.
+Unwanted specificity with other viral genomes is checked and reported.
 2. Amplicon products obtained from primer pairs are checked for RNA secondary structure stability (reported as minimum free energy and Z-scores).